openebs/openebs/contribute/design/openebs-provisioner-high-availibility.md

 - Increase the `replicas` to 2 or >2 in `openebs-operator.yaml` for `openebs-provisioner` deployment.

-- We need to make sure that each node is running at least one  `openebs-provisioner` pod.
-In order to do that, we're using `podAntiAffinity` method for scheduling `openebs-provisioner` pods.
-We have added label `name:provisioner` as a default label.
+- Each node should always be running the specified/labeled openebs-provisioner pods on each node provided that replica count is equal to the number of nodes.

 Sample Deployment spec for `openebs-provisioner` looks like: